ki tisa

 So, what’s happened?
 Through this extraordinary encounter between Adonai and Moshe, it seems that this time, God was both teacher and student.
 And ultimately, as undeserving as we were, the children of Israel came out on top.

-And God tells Moshe, “Whenever Israel sins, let them recite this in its proper order and I will forgive them.”
+And HaShem tells Moshe, “Whenever Israel sins, let them recite this in its proper order and I will forgive them.”

 And Adonai was faithful to the covenant with Avraham and led us to the land of milk and honey.

 God’s Mercy and Love prevails.
 For me, that’s astounding.
 It’s humbling.
 And it’s mind-blowing.
-And it reminds me that my approach with others should be the same—love before judgment; everyone gets a mulligan…at least one
+And it reminds me that my approach with others should be the same—love before judgment and everyone gets another chance…at least one.

 Two challot?
 That’s standard! (if you’re wondering why, check out this page.)

-Ok, the soup…two matzo balls is a no-brainer.
-But maybe something different from the standard chicken soup…we could have our greens in the soup, rather than with the entrée…I’m going to go with my garlicy Green Soup, a purée of spinach, parsley, asparagus, and arugula.
+Let’s start with the soup…two matzo balls is a no-brainer.
+But maybe something different from the standard chicken soup, just to keep things interesting…we could have our greens in the soup, rather than with the entrée…I’m going to go with my garlicky Green Soup, a purée of spinach, parsley, asparagus, and arugula.
 Super healthful and also super tasty.
 (Even the toddlers like it.)

 It occurs to me that stuffed zucchini halves, 2 halves per person, could resemble the two tablets of the law in the center of the plate.
 We can do two versions, one with meat and one vegetarian…in a Syrian-style sauce with cherries, dried fruits, tomato, and tamarind—sweet and tart, mercy and judgement.
-Now the sides…a pilaf of rice and vermicelli that’s chock-full of root vegetables—carrots, parsnips, golden beets, and some sweet peas for good measure…that’s really all that’s needed.
+Now the sides…a pilaf of rice and vermicelli that’s chock-full of root vegetables—carrots, parsnips, golden beets, and some sweet peas for good measure to form a ring around our “tablets”…that’s really all that’s needed.

 Except for dessert.
-That’s also needed.
+There’s got to be dessert!
 I’m thinking I’m in the mood for a nice fruit tart.

 Desserts for Shabbat can be challenging for me.
-It’s often a meat meal, or one that has a meat version and vegetarian version, which means that dairy is out.
+It’s often a meat meal, or one that has a meat version and vegetarian version, and that means that dairy desserts are out.
 That really puts a strain on my repertoire.
 I’ve often been heard chanting the mantra…baking and butter begin with B.

 But if there’s one thing I love, it’s a challenge.

 This one wasn’t much of a challenge.
 How to make pastry cream without dairy?
 Use coconut milk!
-I’ve been a fan since childhood, when every now and again my dad would come home with a coconut.
-My brother and I would wait with anticipation as he banged out the eyes with a big nail and a hammer, strained out the milk for us, and then used the hammer to break the whole thing into negotiable pieces.
+I’ve been a coconut fan since childhood, when every now and again my dad would come home with a coconut.
+My brother and I would wait with anticipation as he banged out the eyes with a big nail and a hammer, strained out the milk for us, and then used the hammer to break the whole thing into negotiable pieces….ahhh sweet memories!

 If you love coconut, you’ll find there’s no sacrifice to be made with this fruit tart.